berk245/data4Life-application/README.md

    reading from the database), I decided to switch to Python.
 My node.js code is also included in the repository, if you'd like to have a look at it.

-   The app is able to populate the database, retrieve data from the database(MongoDB) and send mails using a test Gmail account.
+   The app is able to populate and retrieve data from the database(MongoDB).
+I have included a SMTP library to imitate the process of mail sending, with a test Gmail account.
+The problem was that Gmail blocks the application after sending 140 emails and this is a small sample when the entire million tasks are considered.

+   Therefore, I have created another function, mock_mail_sender, which only prints a statement with a delay of half a second (as suggested in the original challenge).
+   To increase the performance and the time elapsed, the application has the multiprocessing enabled, which takes advantage of all available processing units of the computer it is executed in.

 3. Issues & Possible improvements

    a.
 The access information for database and mail address are not hidden and does not use a .env file or Environment variables.
 This is a decision I made, in case you would like to test the application with my test accounts.

    b.
-GMail blocks the application after 140 mails.
-I made a quick research and found out that most of free mail service providers have a similar policy.
-I decided to keep it the way it is anyway, to actually send the mails instead of setting intervals.
+Although multiprocessing increases the speed of application, due to the immense amount of tasks it does, it still requires a lot of time.
+I will make a research on the possibility of implementing more sophisticated methods or combination of methods to further decrease the runtime.

 4. Learnings

    While trying to develop the app using node.js, I have encountered problems and approaches to fix those problems that I have yet to have much experience with.
 Memory heap, threading and working threads, streams are some to mention.
-To use my time more efficiently, I decided to first try to write the same functions using Python, to see if there would be any improvements.
-Regardless of the result of my job application, I will dig deeper on those points and this is my biggest take away from this challenge.
+Although I have implemented a solution with multiprocessing to overcome some of these issues, I still need to dive deeper to get a better comprehension on the subject and the best practices.